-Issue: Options Implications As a result of climate change, Northland is forecast to become drier Do Nothing Possible system failures in drought scenario, with consequences for residents and the local economy.
-Increased costs for residents and businesses due to water cartage. heavier rainfall.
+Issue: Options Implications As a result of climate change, Northland is forecast to become drier overall, with some periods of heavier rainfall Do Nothing Possible system failures in drought scenario, with consequences for residents and the local economy.
+Increased costs for residents and businesses due to water cartage.
 Improved assets Improve the pipe network which would result in fewer breaks/leakages and therefore improve the use of existing water supplies.
 Renewal costs to provide resilience to the existing network.
 Does not address water security and dry period supply.
 Additional storage and water schemes Increased security and quantity of supply.
-Future -proofing for increased likelihood of dry periods.
+Future-proofing for increased likelihood of dry periods.
 Higher capital and operating costs required for new assets and associated maintenance.

-Anticipated Response - Over the medium -long term, additional water storage will help communities adapt to increasing drought conditions and contribute to their resilience.
-The water storage projects have a higher upfront capital cost but a gr number of wider strategic benefits.
+Anticipated response - Over the medium-long term, additional water storage will help communities adapt to increasing drought conditions and contribute to their resilience.
+The water storage projects have a higher upfront capital cost but a greater number of wider strategic benefits.
 These benefits include supplying water for both towns and new horticulture enterprises.
-T option does require a collaborative funding effort to get them a cross the line including funding from central government.
+This option does require a collaborative funding effort to get them across the line including funding from central government.